milansurelia/flutter-of-the-year/src/content/apps/cloud_gallery.md

 ---
 name: "Cloud gallery"
 author: "Jimmy sanghani"
 description: "Cloud Gallery: All Your Memories in One Spot.
 Enjoy all your media in one spot!
-Easily view and manage photos, videos from Google Drive, Dropbox, and your device, all in a simple, user-friendly interface"
+Easily view and manage photos, videos from Google Drive, Dropbox, and your device, all in a simple, user-friendly interface.
+It is an open-source Flutter project."
 dateLaunched: "2024-04-30"
 images:
   - "../../assets/apps/cloud-gallery-1.png"